coop-code/lets-do-it-app/README.md

 The API, on the other way, deal with the data itself: processing and answering to all the requests made by the APP, such as task creation, getting tasks and much more.

 To work properly, **both the APP and the API need to be running**.
 There's a setup section in this document that explains how to start both applications.

-The rest of this document will focus only on the APP.
-For more information about the API, please check its [repository](https://github.com/coop-code/lets-do-it-api)

 # The Lets Do It App